KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 3.  **`LoadBalancer`:** Exposes the service externally using a cloud provider's load balancer.
 Automatically creates `NodePort` and `ClusterIP` services.
 Provides an external IP address.
 4.  **`ExternalName`:** Maps the service to an external DNS name (using a CNAME record) instead of using selectors.
 Useful for accessing external services from within the cluster.

+  A basic Service manifest can be generated with `kubectl create`:
+    ```bash
+    # This creates a manifest for a NodePort service, exposing the service on port 80
+    kubectl create service nodeport hello-hello-service --tcp=80:80 --node-port=30300 --dry-run=client -o yaml
+    ```
+    **Example NodePort Service YAML:**
     ```yaml
     apiVersion: v1
     kind: Service